pixelwhiz/GoKart/README.md

 # 🏎️ GoKart Plugin

-GoKart is a Minecraft plugin that allows players to ride and control custom minecarts with energy management and refueling mechanics.
+GoKart is a Minecraft plugin that allows players to ride and control minecarts with energy management and refueling mechanics.
 It integrates with the EconomyAPI for handling in-game currency transactions when refilling the minecart's energy.

 # 🎉 Features